neptune-ai/examples/utils/migration_tools/from_wandb/README.md

 # Migrating from W&B to Neptune

-This script allows you to copy run metadata from W&B to Neptune.
+This script allows you to copy run metadata from Weights and Biases to Neptune `2.x`.

 ## Prerequisites
 - A Weights and Biases account, `wandb` library installed, and environment variables set.